ATTHARVA2005/Attention_class/readme.md

 - [MediaPipe](https://mediapipe.dev/) for their open-source computer vision models
 - [Flask](https://flask.palletsprojects.com/) for the lightweight Python web framework
 - [OpenCV](https://opencv.org/) for computer vision capabilities
-- [The organizers of Hackathon Name] for the opportunity to create this project

 ---